View a markdown version of this page

 Note

-• If your application sends or receives a high volume of packets per second, and needs to optimize for latency most of the time, especially during periods when there is no congestion on the network, Enhanced networking might be a better fit for your network.
+• If your application has high packets-per-second requirements and needs to optimize for latency during uncongested periods, Enhanced networking might be a better fit.

-• ENA Express traffic can't be sent across subnets in a Local Zone.
+• ENA Express traffic can't be sent in a Local Zone.

-• Processes can benefit from increased maximum single flow bandwidth from 5 Gbps to 25 Gbps within the same Availability Zone, up to the aggregate instance limit.
+• Processes can benefit from increased maximum single flow bandwidth from 5 Gbps up to 25 Gbps within the same Region, up to the aggregate instance limit.
 For example, if a specific instance type supports up to 12.5 Gbps, the single flow bandwidth is also limited to 12.5 Gbps.

 • Processes can benefit from a smoother and more standard distribution for network response times.